rohit-ptl/Install_Instructions-Win10-Deeplearning-Keras-Tensorflow/README.md

 Follow the instructions for cuDNN installation [here](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#installwindows).

-Ince CUDA 9.0 and cuDNN 7 are installed, you are ready to install TensorFlow.
+Once CUDA 9.0 and cuDNN 7 are installed, you are ready to install TensorFlow.
 We assume that you have anaconda installed with a current environment for use (let us call the current environment "aind").
 We will first create a clone of the environment (call it "deeplearning") and activate it.
 Note3: Windows powershell does not work with the activate command.
 You must open a regular command prompt

 ```sh
 > conda create --name deeplearning --clone aind